What is it?

 Pupil Premium is not ring-fenced and schools are free to spend it as they wish.
 However, it is vital that the impact of the funding should be measured and should demonstrate that the performance of the pupils for whom the grant was allocated is improving.

-We will review the impact of the measures to ensure they have played a direct role in improving the achievement and raising the self-esteem of pupils of all abilities.
+We will review the impact of the measures at the end of each term to ensure they have played a direct role in improving the achievement and raising the self-esteem of pupils of all abilities.

 Who is eligible to receive Free School Meals?